qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #.
 Click :guilabel:`Save`.
 #.
 Click :guilabel:`Run` and wait for the processing to complete.
 #.
 Close the :guilabel:`Buffer` dialog.
 Make sure that your buffer worked correctly
-   by noting how the :guilabel:`rural_buffer` layer is different than the :guilabel:`rural` layer.
+   by noting how the :guilabel:`rural_buffer` layer is different from the :guilabel:`rural` layer.
 You may need to change the drawing order in order to observe the difference.
 #.
 Remove the :guilabel:`rural` layer.
 #.
 Save the map.